deeplearning4j/deeplearning4j/rotten_tomatoes_sentiment_analysis.md

             e.printStackTrace();
         }

-Whoa that was easy.
-That gives us exactly what we need to iterate over.
-What's nice is we've wrapped this in a nicer interface that is standard across any data pipeline you will build with deeplearning4j.
+Pretty easy.
+It gives us exactly what we need to iterate over, and we've wrapped it in an interface that's standard across any data pipeline you build with Deeplearning4j.

 The test:

     @Test
     public void testIter() {